kanaka/bartender/README.md

-# rend
+# Tend

-A Clojure program designed to use generative (property-based) testing to validate web browser rendering.
+A suite of Clojure tools for generative (property-based) testing using formal grammars (EBNF) with a focus on web browser rendering.

-## Usage
+## Rend

 * Prerequisites:
   * Install libopencv-dev: